jweidley/Junos-Logical-Systems/Tenant/README.md

 # Running Playbook
 1. Update master-vars.yml file with specifics for your network
-2. Update the inventory file with IP addresses of your routers & firewall 3a.Generate configurations: ansible-playbook build.yml 3b.Generate & deploy configurations: ansible-playbook -i inventory build_deploy.yml
+2. Update the inventory file with IP addresses of your routers & firewall
+3. a.
+Generate configurations: ansible-playbook build.yml
+3. b.
+Generate & deploy configurations: ansible-playbook -i inventory build_deploy.yml
 4. Configurations stored in the Config directory